How does Brexit affect business?

 Read more information about future UK-New Zealand trade negotiations.

-In the meantime, the same rules will apply to our trade with both the UK and the EU until the end of the transition period on 31 December 2020.
+In the meantime, the same rules will apply to our trade with both the UK and the EU until the end of the implementation period on 31 December 2020.

 These include the range of areas incorporated in the EU’s commitments under the World Trade Organisation (WTO), which cover the UK.
 These WTO commitments include Tariff Rate Quotas that provide access for important New Zealand exports, such as certain meat, dairy and horticultural products.

 The UK and EU have initiated separate formal processes in Geneva to split the EU’s current WTO bound tariff-rate quotas post Brexit.
-In January 2019, the EU Parliament adopted a domestic regulation to implement these proposed reductions unilaterally should the EU choose to do so, in a ‘no-deal’ Brexit scenario.
+In January 2019, the EU Parliament adopted a domestic regulation to implement these proposed reductions unilaterally should the EU choose to do so, in a ‘no future relationship’ Brexit scenario.
 Read these proposals, together with the submissions lodged by concerned WTO Members, here (external link).

 New Zealand and other quota holders have made clear that this approach would not be acceptable, as it would reduce exporters’ current access, including by removing their flexibility to respond to changes in market demand between the UK and the EU27 markets.